revoxhere/duino-coin/README.md

 *   `SEND,-,recipientUsername,amount` - Send funds to someone, server will return a message about state of the transaction
 *   `CHGP,oldPassword,newPassword` - Change password of current user

-<h2 align="center">Python DUCO API module</h2><br>
+<h2 align="center">Python3 DUCO API module</h2><br>

-To build your own Duino-Coin apps, here's a some documentation for the python module.
+To build your own Duino-Coin apps we've created Duino-Coin API for python3.
+Here's the documentation for the module.

 <h3>Getting Started</h3>